pybricks/pybricks.github.io/index.md

   - image_path: /assets/images/home-code.png
     alt: "Powerful"
     title: "Python for LEGO hubs"
-    excerpt: "Pybricks is Python coding for smart LEGO hubs.
+    excerpt: "Pybricks is Python coding for smart LEGO® hubs.
 Run MicroPython scripts directly on the hub, and get full control of your motors and sensors."
     url: "/about/"